Initial Contact

 • Take a shower or bath the night before admission

-• Remove nail varnish, false nails, piercings, false tan, eyelashes, hair extensions, and jewellery.
+• Remove nail varnish, false nails, piercings, false tan, eyelashes, hair extensions, body lotions and jewellery.

 • If you suspect you might be pregnant, please inform the Admissions Department.
 If pregnancy is confirmed, we will defer your procedure to a later date.